OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 |  439815   |   1.19   | 12.72  | -0.19 | -25.91 |
 |  439816   |   1.15   | 12.94  | 0.04  | -26.78 |

-Here, we strongly advocate that careful preparation may of the datasets (with additional steps) may be needed before using R-Ratepol!
+Here, we strongly advocate that careful preparation of the datasets (with additional steps) may be needed before using R-Ratepol!

-We can now try to visualise the taxa per sample_id
+We can now try to visualize the taxa per sample_id

 ``` r
 data_community %>%